 The Company is a wholly owned subsidiary of Royal Bank of Canada.
 None of the directors have any disclosable interests in the shares of the Company or any other group company with the exception of the ultimate parent company.
 The latter is incorporated outside the United Kingdom, and thus the directors are exempt from disclosing their interests in its shares or debentures.

 SECRETARY

-The present secretary of the Company is shown on page 2 and has served throughout the year and subsequently, except as noted below;
+The present secretary of the Company is shown on page 2 and has served from 18 December 2019 and subsequently as noted below